Conformal mappings in perturbative QCD: Properties of the expansions based on conformal mappings

 \section{Properties of the expansions based on conformal mappings}

+The properties of the expansions based on the conformal mapping of the Borel plane have been discussed in detail in Refs. \cite{Caprini:2000js}, \cite{Caprini:2001mn}, \cite{Caprini:2011ya} for the particular case of the Adler function in massless QCD.
+These properties are valid also in the more general case discussed in this paper, of arbitrary positions of the dominant singularities in the Borel plane.
+In this section we shall briefly review these properties.

-We note first that the expansion functions (\ref{eq:Wn}) and (\ref{eq:Wntilde}) are no longer powers of the coupling, as in the standard perturbation theory, and exhibit a complicated structure of $a$.
+We note first that the expansion functions (\ref{eq:Wn}) and (\ref{eq:Wntilde}) are no longer powers of the coupling, as in the standard perturbation theory, and exhibit a nontrivial dependence on $a$.
 To emphasize this fact, in Refs. \cite{Abbas:2013usa},\cite{Caprini:2020lff} the new expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) have been referred to as ``non-power expansions''.

-By construction, when reexpanded in powers of $a$, the series (\ref{eq:cW}) and (\ref{eq:cWtilde}) reproduce the perturbative coefficients $F_{n}$ of the expansion (\ref{eq:F}), known from explicit calculations up to a certain order $N$.
-On the other hand, even if truncated at finite orders, the new expansions contain an infinite number of powers of $a$.
-Thus, the truncated expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) go beyond standard finite-order perturbation theory, allowing to recapture nonperturbative features of the expanded function.
+By construction, the series (\ref{eq:cW}) and (\ref{eq:cWtilde}) must reproduce the low-order perturbative coefficients $F_{n}$ of the expansion (\ref{eq:F}), known from detailed calculations (Feynman diagrams or lattice QCD).
+If $F_n$ are known up to a certain order $N$, we can construct unambigously the expansions (\ref{eq:cW}) and (\ref{eq:cWtilde}) truncated at the same order $N$.
+But, when reexpanded in powers of $a$, these truncated expansions contain an infinite number of powers of $a$.
+The higher-order terms incorporate additional information about the expanded function, encoded in its singularities in the Borel plane.
+Thus, starting from a finite number of perturbative terms, we obtain a representation that goes beyond standard finite-order perturbation theory.

-It is known that the analytic properties of the QCD correlators in the coupling constant plane are far from trivial.
-For the Adler function, as proved in \cite{tHooft}, the multiparticle branch points present in the spectral function at high energies produce, via the renormalization-group equations, a complicated accumulation of singularities in the complex $a$ plane, near the point $a=0$.
-Since the proof uses a nonperturbative argument (the existence of multiparticle hadronic states), it is not possible to see this feature in the standard truncated perturbation theory: indeed, the expansions in powers of the strong coupling $a$, truncated at finite orders, are holomorphic at the origin of the complex $a$ plane and cannot reproduce the singularity of the exact correlator at this point.
+A major difference between the standard perturbation expansion and the modified expansions concerns their analytic properties in the coupling complex plane.
+As we already mentioned, the exact QCD correlators are expected to be singular at the origin of this plane.
+For the Adler function, as proved in \cite{tHooft}, renormalization-group invariance and the multiparticle branch-points on the timelike axis of the momentum plane imply a complicated accumulation of singularities near the point $a=0$.
+Since the proof uses a nonperturbative argument (the existence of multiparticle hadronic states), it is not possible to see this feature in the standard perturbation theory: the expansions in powers of the strong coupling $a$, truncated at finite orders, are holomorphic at the origin of the complex $a$ plane and cannot reproduce the singularity of the exact correlator at this point.